 Hydria (ceramic water container) with Heracles and the Lernaean Hydra from Etruria, attributed to the Painter of Aquila, 530-500 BC ( CC BY-SA 2.0 )

-Having completed the extra two tasks assigned to him by tricking Atlas out of apples and visiting the underworld.
-Thus, though some clever tactics, a little assistance and unhuman feats of strength Hercules was able to complete all 12 labors.
-This process of a virtuous struggle against the odds is an excellent example of the Greek idea of pathos which brought Hercules not only this everlasting fame but immortality.
+Thus, through some clever tactics, a little assistance, and unparalleled feats of strength, Hercules was able to complete all 12 labors.
+This process of a virtuous struggle against the odds is an excellent example of the Greek idea of pathos, which brought Hercules not only everlasting fame but also immortality.

 By Wu Mingren